pawarraj8888/bootcamp_Rajvardhan_Pawar/homework/stage04_data-acquisition-and-ingestion/README.md

-# Stage 5 — Data Ingestion
+# Stage 4 — Data Acquisition and Ingestion

 ## Overview
 In this stage, we pulled financial data from an API and scraped a public table.